moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 A special case of the catalog exists which describes other catalogs instead of tracks.
 A catalog might describe tracks, or catalogs, but never both at the same time.

 ## Catalog version {#catalogversion}
 Versions of this catalog specification are defined using monotonically increasing integers.
-There is no gaurantee that future catalog versions are backwards compatible and field definitions and interpretaiton may change between versions.
+There is no guarantee that future catalog versions are backwards compatible and field definitions and interpretation may change between versions.
 A subscriber MUST NOT attempt to parse a catalog version which it does not understand.

 This document defines version 1.